streamlit/docs/content/deploy/community-cloud/get-started/quickstart.md

 <Image alt="Create a new app from your workspace in Streamlit Community Cloud" src="/images/streamlit-community-cloud/deploy-empty-new-app.png" />
 </div>

-1. On the "Do you already have an app?" page, click "**Nope, create one from a template**."
+1. When asked "Do you already have an app?" click "**Nope, create one from a template**."
 1. From the list of templates on the left, select "**Blank app**."
-1. At the bottom, select the option to "Open GitHub Codespaces..."
+1. At the bottom, select the option to "**Open GitHub Codespaces...**"
 1. At the bottom, click "**Deploy**."

 ## Edit your app in GitHub Codespaces